vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 With `ollama serve`, Ollama sets itself up as a local server on port `11434`, which can connect with other services.
 You can see the [FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md) for more information.

 Ollama stands out for its strong community support and active development, with frequent updates driven by user feedback on Discord.
-Ollama has many integrations and people have developed mobile device compatibility
+Ollama has many integrations and people have developed mobile device compatibility.

 ### Other LLM Backend Options